 - Frontier: Select sharp edges for faster speed.
 Select radial edge to extend tool life.

 - Shank diameter: Select the largest available diameter to maximize rigidity and reduce axial deflection and flutter.

-- Number of slots: Select fewer slots for milling of softer materials at higher speeds and feed more chip space or when machine horsepower is limited.
+- The number of slots: Select fewer slots for milling of softer materials at higher speeds and feed more chip space or when machine horsepower is limited.

 - Cutting diameter: Select the maximum actual diameter to maximize rigidity, reduce chatter, and improve tool life.
 If the machine spindle speed is limited, the maximum actual diameter allows for a higher cutting speed.

-- Flute axial relation: straight flute is generally chosen.
+- Flute axial relation: the straight flute is generally chosen.

 - Select the right spiral groove to improve cutting action and easier chip removal.